The Liberal Art University in Hong Kong

 Can I use a dictionary or other online devices for checking grammar or vocabulary?

-Can I take an additional Password session?
+Can I take an additional Password Test?